Robustness of chiral edge modes in fractal-like-lattices below two dimensions: A case study: Edge states at the boundary of the Sierpinksi carpet fractal

 We will see that this quantity plays a crucial role also in the systems that we consider in this work.
 This becomes more apparent in Fig.~\ref{fig:Hall_Butterfly_Zoom_in}, which shows a zoom-in into the upper panel of Fig.~\ref{fig:Hall_Butterfly}.
 From left to right, we increase the fractal generation (all at full depth, $\Delta=0$), making sure that the results have converged.
 In the lower panel, we see a corresponding cut at fixed flux, again for different generations.

 For some fluxes we find plateaus, whereas for others no quantization is visible.
 This suggests that generically the quantum Hall physics of two dimensions is unstable to modifying the dimension.
 From the point of view of Chern numbers and the periodic table, this is not unexpected~\cite{kitaev2009periodic,qi2011topological,ryu2010topological}.
-Chern numbers are not properly defined in dimensions below two, therefore one could expect that for fractals the quantization, in general, is gone.
+It is not obvious how to define Chern numbers if the dimension is not two, and therefore one could expect that for fractals the quantization, in general, is gone.

+The specific problem with fractals is that even if the embedding space is two-dimensional the system does not possess any finite period, which prevents the formation of a two-dimensional Brillouin zone.
+One can artificially impose periodic boundary conditions on any finite-size fractal.
+However, these ``periodic'' systems would have just as many bands as there are sites in the fractal, and this number would grow with system size, preventing the number of bands from being a well defined quantity in the thermodynamic limit.

+Alternative methods are currently being developed to describe the topology in systems lacking translation invariance.
+These include calculations in real-space\cite{Kitaev2006}, perpendicular space\cite{Rai2021} or using non-commutative geometry techniques\cite{Bellissard1994,Prodan2011,Prodan2017}.
+The real-space calculations on Sierpinski fractals have been attempted in Refs.~\onlinecite{Brzezinska2018} and \onlinecite{Fremling2020}, but as far as we are aware, these do not guarantee quantization.

 Since the quantization of the Hall conductivity is also related to the existence of chiral edge states (assuming there is a bulk gap), this begs the question of what happens to them.

 A priori nothing forbids the existence of edge states in a fractal between one and two dimensions.
 In order to analyze this, we consider the modes that correspond to states at the Fermi level in one of the plateaus shown in Fig.~\ref{fig:Hall_Butterfly_Zoom_in}.
 We choose a flux of $\Phi/\Phi_0=0.375$ and identify edge states at all depths of a fractal of generation $4$, see Fig.~\ref{fig:Edge_states} (upper row).
 Given that edge modes can survive on the exterior edges, it is natural to ask whether the same is true also on the interior edges, which are formed by the holes that are cut away from the fractal.
 Indeed, as shown in the middle panel of Fig.~\ref{fig:Edge_states}, one may identify states that are localized on the inner edges as well (note that we have added weak disorder in all plots to remove accidental degeneracies due to lattice symmetries).
 These states are also identified in Fig.~\ref{fig:InnerCarpet} via a Hall resistance measurement involving leads placed on the inner edges instead of the outer ones.
 In the figures, the leads are placed in the central, $F=1$, ``hole'' and $\rho_{x,y}$ is computed for $\Delta=0,1,2$ and $G=3,4,5$.
 We find, again, that $\Delta$ determines whether or not edge modes are stable on the inner edge, just like on the outer ones.
 The key to understanding the stability and the associated quantization plateau is that for some energies the wave function is localized on the outermost boundary sites.
 This is a fine tuned situation and it renders the system less stable against adding disorder, as some of us showed in Ref.~\cite{Fremling2020}.
 For reference, a number of typical bulk states are shown in the lower panel of Fig.~\ref{fig:Edge_states} for the same cutting depths.